ZhiYu-2002/Graduation-Project/README.md

 • All network structures in this article are implemented in Python programming language and implemented using PyTorch library.

 • Network training and verification are performed on Dell R740 server.
-The server is equipped with 2 Intel Xeon ® Gold 5218 CPU @ 2.10GHz processors, 128GB memory and a NVIDIA TESLA A10 computing card with 24G video memory.
+The server is equipped with 2 Intel Xeon ® Gold 5218 CPU @ 2.10 GHz processors, 128 GB memory and a NVIDIA TESLA A10 computing card with 24 G video memory.

 ## Final Visualization Result